ADR 005: Use AI-Powered Changelog Generation with Gemini

 - Model:

-gemini-2.0-flash-thinking-exp-1219 - Temperature: 0.3 (consistent, less creative)
+gemini-2.5-flash(stable; migrated from experimental models — see amendment below) - Temperature: 0.3 (consistent, less creative)

 - Max tokens: 100 (sufficient for one-liner)